U.S. victims of mass shootings seek control over donations

 The ad hoc group of 64 people lost relatives in tragedies such as the September 11 attacks, the 2008 shooting at Northern Illinois University and the Sikh temple shooting last year at Oak Creek, Wisconsin.

-The group has not involved the Sandy Hook families, saying it was too soon for those still grieving.
+The group has not involved the Sandy Hook families regarding the distribution of Newtown funds, saying it was too soon for those still grieving.
 Even so, the group was concerned about the confusion caused by having dozens of nonprofit groups collecting money in Newtown, said Kaufman, the group’s spokeswoman.

 Some of the Newtown funds were designated for a specific purpose, such as creating a playground or scholarship.
 In other cases, the funds refer to more general goals of supporting the victims.
 The group believes that money should go to the victims’ families.

-Note: (This story was corrected in paragraph 12 to clarify that victims’ fund, not foundation, was closed)